dmcaulay/d_script/README.md

 # get the status of the current job
 status

-# get the status of a slave
-status slave_id

 # reload the script on a runner
 reload runner_id

-# change the number of runners on a slave
-num_runners slave_id number_of_runners

 # exit the console
 exit